dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The EAP-EDHOC server sends message_4 in an EAP-Request as a protected success result indication.

-EDHOC error messages SHOULD be considered failure result indication, as defined in {{RFC3748}}.
+Because EDHOC error messages are unauthenticated, they MUST NOT be relied upon to determine the cause of failure; they only indicate that the exchange did not complete and are vulnerable to injection by an attacker (DoS).
+However, EDHOC error messages SHOULD be considered failure result indication, as defined in {{RFC3748}}.
 After sending or receiving an EDHOC error message, the EAP-EDHOC server may only send an EAP-Failure.
-EDHOC error messages are unprotected.

 The keying material can be derived by the Initiator upon receiving EDHOC message_2, and by the Responder upon receiving EDHOC message_3.
 Implementations following {{RFC4137}} can then set the eapKeyData and aaaEapKeyData variables.